ahmadaminnin/cow_tracker/README.md

 ## Demo of Cow Tracker compared with SORT and DeepSORT
-Video is screen recorded from [Cattle Pond Pasture](https://explore.org/livecams/farm-sanctuary/cattle-pond-pasture-farm-sanctuary) and this work benchmark is based on ID switch rate and FPS.
+Video is screen recorded from [Cattle Pond Pasture](https://explore.org/livecams/farm-sanctuary/cattle-pond-pasture-farm-sanctuary) and this work's benchmark is based on ID switch rate and FPS.

 ### SORT #1
 <p align="center"><img src="data/helpers/sort1.gif"\></p>